 CONTRIBUTORS: These are the names of those that contributed to your book.
-If you’ve contributors, you can add their names, but you can leave it blank if you don’t have any.
+If you’ve contributors, you can add their names, but you can leave them blank if you don’t have any.
 You can add more than one contributor.

 Don’t forget to add your keyword.
 It is essential for book ranking.

 CATEGORIES: Add your book categories here.
 Amazon permits authors to select only two categories for their books.
-When you click on a category, it will display various categories with a (+) sign by the left.
+When you click on a category, it will display various categories with a (+) sign on the left.
 Click on the + symbol to view sub-categories and choose the best one for your book.